"

 Karl Fulton

-Making Cut
+Making Cuts

 Depress the oxygen lever; you will see the cutting jet at this point, but the preheat cones should change minimally.
-If the flame is abnormal, you may need to shut off the torch and clean the tip.
+If the flame is abnormal, you may need to shut off the torch and clean its tip.

-As you complete the cut your material should fall away.
-This will not always happen for a variety of reasons.
-Inspect your material and the edge that is left behind.
-This is your kerf angle.
+As you complete the cut your material should fall away, though this will not always happen for a variety of reasons.
+This is the time to inspect your material and the edge that is left behind—called the kerf.
 This should be fairly smooth and consistent with small ridges.
+Figures 12.12–12.14 show examples of a quality OFC cut and some mistakes that are commonly made.

 A sample of a quality cut showing a smooth edge to the metal where the cut was performed.